glisanti/KCCAReId/README.md

 For representing a person we improved the _WHOS descriptor_ presented in [2].
 For the first part of the descriptor (color histograms), please see the details in [2].
 (The only difference from [2] is that here we used a non-isotropic Gaussian kernel).
+Please see a video animation [here](http://www.micc.unifi.it/lisanti/source-code/whos/).

 For the second part of the descriptor (HOG + LBP) you can find here some details to re-implement the feature: